usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 ### Using Workflow Tools

-The authors of this article use Snakemake for their workflows so will discuss this in particular, but most of the ideas will apply to other workflow tools.
-In general when running many phase-field jobs for a parameter study or dealing with many pre and post-processing steps, it is wise to employ a workflow tool such as Snakemake.
-One of the main benefits of workflow tools is the automation of all the steps in a workflow that researchers often neglect to implement in the absence of a workflow tool (e.g. with bash scripts).
-This forces a structure and the researchers to think carefully about the inputs / outputs and task graph.
-As a side effect, the graph structure produces a much FAIRer research object when the research is published and shared and even so that the researcher can rerun the simulation steps in the future.
-For example, when using Snakemake, the `Snakefile` itself is a clear record of the steps required to re-execute the workflow.
-Ideally, the `Snakefile` will include all the steps required to go from the raw inputs to images and data tables used in publications, but this might not always be possible.
+In general when running many phase-field jobs for a parameter study or dealing with many pre and post-processing steps, it is wise to employ a workflow tool.
+The authors are particularly familiar with Snakemake so discussion is slanted towards this tool.
+One of the main benefits of using a workflow tool is that the user is more likely to automate workflow steps that ordinarily would not be automated with ad-hoc tools such as Bash scripts.
+Workflow tools enforce a structure on and careful consideration of the inputs, outputs and overall task graph of the workflow.
+As a side effect, the imposed graph structure produces a much FAIRer research object when the research is eventually published.
+Future reuse of the study is much easier when the steps in producing the final data objects are clearly expressed.
+When using Snakemake, the `Snakefile` itself is a clear human readable record of the steps required to re-execute the workflow.
+Ideally, the `Snakefile` will fully automate all the steps required, starting from the parameters and raw input data, to reach the final images and data tables used in any publications.
+In practice this might be quite difficult to implement due to the chaotic nature of research projects and the associated workflows.

 A secondary impact of using a workflow tool is that it often imposes a directory and file structure on the project.
-For example, Snakemake has an ideal suggested structure.
+For example, Snakemake has an [ideal suggested directory structure][snakemake-directory].
 An example folder structure when using Snakemake would look like the following.

 ```plain
 .